+When it comes to healthy eating, you’ve likely heard far more about what to eat and how much to eat versus when to eat.
 It makes sense: Most experts say you first need to know whether you’re eating too much or not enough, then nail down the right macronutrient balance for your goals.
 Most people fine-tune nutrient timing later.

-What is Nutrient Timing?
+What is Timed Nutrition?

 We’ve been conditioned to eat by the clock, though it’s a habit that contradicts the concept of mindful eating, or purposefully noticing hunger and satiety cues.

 “With athletes, it’s much more important to time your meals appropriately,” says Benté, adding that this is less important for the weekend warrior than the Olympic athlete.
-(But those in between may see a benefit.)

 But you do need to eat regularly.
 In a statement published in the journal Circulation, the American Heart Association makes the case for eating intentionally and paying attention to the timing and frequency of your meals.